Missouri Off-Grid Laws: An In-Depth Guide

 RVs and Tiny Homes

 Because so many places in Missouri don’t have zoning or building codes, it is one of the friendliest states for RVs and tiny homes.
-In cities though, you will still come up against many restrictions which make it illegal to live in a tiny home, especially one on wheels.
+In cities, though, you will still come up against many restrictions that make living in a tiny home illegal, especially one on wheels.
 Some cities have started allowing tiny homes in their zoning codes.
-These cities include Saint Charles, Branson, St. Louis, Jefferson City, Kansas City, Columbia and Springfield.
+These cities include Saint Charles, Branson, St. Louis, Jefferson City, Kansas City, Columbia, and Springfield.

 Homeschooling